dccircuit/IGME-235-Fall-2022/exercises/framework_exercise.md

 ## Part Two - Bootstrap

-1. Open a new browser window or tab, and go to https://getbootstrap.com/, click the “**Get started**” button on the page.
+1. Open a new browser window or tab, and go to https://getbootstrap.com/, click the “**Read the docs**” button on the page.
 We will be doing the **Quick Start**, and using a *CDN (Content Delivery Network)* and not downloading the framework locally.

 2. Back in VS Code, make a copy of the **default-start.html** file and rename to **bootstrap.html**, and open this file.